-Vendors’ commission is 17%.
-Lotting/catalogue fee is £3 per lot including insurance.
-Unsold items may be charged at £1.00 per item for insurance purposes.
+Vendors’ commission is 18% plus VAT.
+Lotting/catalogue fee is £3.00 plus VAT per lot on all lots either sold or not sold.
+All charges are payable on first invoice.
 Unless specific instruction is received items will be grouped into lots by the auction staff as they deem appropriate.

 If before the auctioneers remit the sale proceeds to the seller, the buyer makes a claim to rescind the sale under Condition 15 if appropriate and the auctioneers are of the opinion that the claim is justified, they are authorised to rescind the sale and refund to the buyer any amount paid to the auctioneers in respect of the lot.